 The U.S. Department of Labor announced a new rule on September 24, 2019 that raises the minimum threshold salary for exempt employees.
-If you have any questions about how this new rule will affect your overtime entitlement, you may contact our Columbus Ohio Overtime Lawyer.
+If you have any questions about how this new rule will affect your overtime entitlement, you may contact our Columbus Ohio Overtime Lawyers.

 The Prior Rule